A reading from the gospel according to Matthew 22:1-14

 The parable of the wedding banquet is about the invitation of God for all people to be part of His Kingship.
 In the Old Testament, the Jews thought they were the only ones to be saved.
 Not so in the New Testament.
 Jesus opened the gate of the Kingdom to all people from all nations.

 God sent many prophets to Israel to “invite” them to repent and come back to the fold.
 Sadly, many Jews spurned the invitation and even mistreated the messengers of God.
-Even today, a lot of people do not welcome His messengers even persecuting them.
+Even today, a lot of people do not welcome His messengers but instead, they persecute tem.
 A lot more are deaf to the Words of God.
 Indeed, many are called but a few are chosen.

 Yet God does not stop inviting people.
 He does not stop “knocking at the door of our heart” (Revelation 3:20).
 He gives many chances.
 May we open out heart and allow Him to enter and abide in us.